lukaszdutka/Self_Improvement/books/b001_clean_architecture/chapters/c002_a_tale_of_two_values.md

 If architecture is last priority, then system will become even more costly to develop, and eventually change will become impossible (not profitable).

-### Starting with the bricks: Programming paradigms

-Today, there are three programming paradigms.

 ### Tips

 You, as a software developer, have to think about architecture and push